Walmart: Setbacks

 Since August 2018, Walmart Inc. only holds a minority stake in Walmart Brasil, which was renamed Grupo Big on August 12, 2019, with 20% of the company's shares, and private equity firm Advent International holding 80% ownership of the company.
 On March 24, 2021, it was announced that Carrefour would be acquiring Grupo Big.

 Walmart Argentina was founded in 1995 and operates stores under the banners Walmart Supercenter, Changomas, Mi Changomas, and Punto Mayorista.
-On November 6, 2020, it was announced that Walmart has sold its Argentine operations to Grupo de Narváez.
+On November 6, 2020, it was announced that Walmart has sold its Argentine operations to Grupo de Narváez and renamed Hiper Changomas.

 Walmart's UK subsidiary Asda (which retained its name after being acquired by Walmart) is based in Leeds and accounted for 42.7 percent of 2006 sales of Walmart's international division.
 In contrast to the U.S. operations, Asda was originally and still remains primarily a grocery chain, but with a stronger focus on non-food items than most UK supermarket chains other than Tesco.
 In 2010 Asda acquired stores from Netto UK.
 In addition to small suburban Asda Supermarkets, larger stores are branded Supercentres.
 Other banners include Asda Superstores, Asda Living, and Asda Petrol Fueling Station.
 In July 2015, Asda updated its logo featuring the Walmart Asterisks behind the first 'A' in the Logo.
 In May 2018, Walmart announced plans to sell Asda to rival Sainsbury's for $10.1 billion.
 Under the terms of the deal, Walmart would have received a 42% stake in the combined company and about £3 billion in cash.
 However, in April 2019, the United Kingdom's Competition and Markets Authority blocked the proposed sale of Asda to Sainsburys.

 On October 2, 2020, it was announced that Walmart will sell a majority stake of Asda to a consortium of Zuber and Mohsin Issa (the owners of EG Group) and private equity firm TDR Capital for £6.8bn, pending approval from the Competition and Markets Authority.
+The sale was later approved in February 2021.

 In Japan, Walmart owned 100 percent of Seiyu (西友 Seiyū) as of 2008.
 It operates under the Seiyu (Hypermarket), Seiyu (Supermarket), Seiyu (General Merchandise), Livin, and Sunny banners.

 On November 16, 2020, Walmart announced they would be selling 65% of their shares in the company to the private-equity firm KKR in a deal valuing 329 stores and 34,600 employees at $1.6 billion.
 Walmart is supposed to retain 15% and a seat on the board, while a joint-venture between KKR and Japanese company Rakuten Inc. will receive 20%.